PoisotLab/ms_svd_imputation/manuscript.md

 Once those results were obtain, further investigations in the form of literature surveys allowed to identify that the interaction between *Pipistrellus* abramus}
-and lyssaviruses has already been noted by Hu *et al.* in 2018;
-@Shipley2019BatVir reported lyssavirus prevalence in the genus *Pipstrellus*, *Myotis*, and *Rhinolophus*.
+and lyssaviruses has already been noted by @Hu2018LysJap; @Shipley2019BatVir reported lyssavirus prevalence in the genus *Pipstrellus*, *Myotis*, and *Rhinolophus*.
 Other confirmed hosts of lyssaviruses are *Sus scrofa* (Satou *et al.*, 2004), and *Rattus norvegicus* (*e.g.* Wang *et al.*, 2014).
-Surveillance for novel lyssaviruses infections is of great public health interest, since the rabies virus is fatal in all cases, once the onset of clinical symptoms has started (Banyard *et al.*, 2017).
-Although it is recognized that bats are identified as reservoir hosts for lyssaviruses, the mechanism allowing the maintenance of the virus in those populations is still poorly understood (Banyard *et al.*, 2017), and these predictions of interactions might serve as guidance in the monitoring of new infections.
+Surveillance for novel lyssaviruses infections is of great public health interest, since the rabies virus is fatal in all cases, once the onset of clinical symptoms has started [@Banyard2017ImpNov].
+Although it is recognized that bats are identified as reservoir hosts for lyssaviruses, the mechanism allowing the maintenance of the virus in those populations is still poorly understood [@Banyard2017ImpNov], and these predictions of interactions might serve as guidance in the monitoring of new infections.

-The two non-lyssaviruses associations have been previously reported in the literature (*Sus scrofa* and orbivirus by Belaganhalli *et al.*, 2015; *Capra hircus* and the equine encephalomyelitis caused by an alphavirus as early as Purcell *et al.*, 1976).
+The two non-lyssaviruses associations have been previously reported in the literature (*Sus scrofa* and orbivirus by @Belaganahalli2015GenCha; *Capra hircus* and the equine encephalomyelitis caused by an alphavirus as early as Purcell *et al.*, 1976).
 This suggests that Singular Value Decomposition of available data on host-virus associations can uncover results that have been reported in the primary literature, but not incorporated in the main databases used in the field; based on the fact that the majority of the top 10 overall associations were able to be validated from the literature, we suggest that interactions that have no empirical evidence could be targets for additional sampling.

 | Rank 1                   | Rank 2                    |
 |--------------------------|---------------------------|